Don't Feed Wildlife

 Feeding Birds

-Bird feeders are very likely to become bear feeders, and teach bears that it’s safe to come close to people and homes looking for food.
-Bird feeders are only appropriate when placed outside in the winter months when bears are hibernating.
-In the spring and summer months, you can attract birds by using nesting boxes, creating a bird garden, hanging flower pots or having a bird bath.
+Bird feeders can become bear feeders.
+An easily accessible bird feeder can “teach” bears that it’s safe to search for food in areas where people live — this is not the message we want to send to bears.
+Bird feeders are only appropriate in the winter months, when bears are hibernating.
+In the spring and summer months, when bears are active, you can attract birds by using nest boxes or creating a bird garden, with hanging flower pots and a bird bath.

 Best Practices for Safe Bird Feeding

-- Do not feed on the ground, and avoid platform feeders that allow birds to defecate on feeding surfaces.
+• Do not feed on the ground.
+Avoid platform feeders that allow birds to defecate on feeding surfaces.

 Disease